interledger/rafiki/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**

-Steps to reproduce the behavior.
+Steps and commands to reproduce the behavior.
 Please provide clear code snippets that always reproduce the bug.
-1. run pnpm localenv:compose build on branch example-bug
+1. run 'pnpm ...'
 2. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'